 VIOLATING DUI PROBATION: ASAP VIOLATION / ASAP NON-COMPLIANCE

-VASAP or ASAP is the Virginia Alcohol Safety Action Program.
-This is a 20-hour program which focuses on substance abuse and driving, substance abuse and health, and self evaluation of potential for substance abuse.
-All persons will be tested for alcohol/drugs.
-If tested positive for either, the participant will immediately be reclassified for treatment.
-Failure to comply with treatment will result in an ASAP violation.
+VASAP or ASAP is the Virginia Alcohol Safety Action Program, a court-ordered supervisory program for those found guilty of substance abuse crimes.
+This includes 20-hours of alcohol education classes which focus on substance abuse and driving, substance abuse and health, and self evaluation of potential for substance abuse.
+ASAP participants are warned that this is a dry program and that participants will be randomly tested for alcohol/drugs.
+If tested positive for either, the participant will immediately be “reclassified for treatment” and may be reported to the court for ASAP violation.
+Missing ASAP classes or failure to comply with treatment will also result in an ASAP violation reported to the court.
 Failure to comply with any ASAP requirement will result in a probation violation of ASAP non-compliance charge filed with the court.

 VASAP also serves a probationary function – meaning that they will report to the court if you do not follow their rules.
 During educational classes, they can require you to take an alcohol breath test or a drug urine test.
 ASAP will ensure you complete all classes and treatment and that you install ignition interlock and use it without a positive reading, or you will be violated to the court.
 At the end of your “good behavior” period, ASAP will run a criminal background check to make sure you that you have not obtained new criminal charges.
 Since completion of VASAP is a condition of any suspended jail sentence, you are required by law to comply with their demands.